go-vela/site/content/plugins/pipeline/registry/makisu.md

 ## Description

-This plugin uses [Kaniko](https://github.com/uber/makisu) to provide the ability to build and publish [Docker](https://www.docker.com/) images in a Vela pipeline without evaluated access on the workers.
+This plugin uses [Kaniko](https://github.com/uber/makisu) to provide the ability to build and publish [Docker](https://www.docker.com/) images in a Vela pipeline without elevated access on the workers.

 Source Code: https://github.com/go-vela/vela-makisu